dodiforth/financialWallet/README.md

 ## Acknowledgement

 UI/UX Design is originally from Kristina Taskaeva for Purrweb UI/UX Agency.
-Here is the link from Dribble : [Dribble](https://dribbble.com/shots/19858341-Financial-Mobile-IOS-App)
+Here is the link from Dribble : [Kristina Taskaeva for Purrweb UI/UX Agency](https://dribbble.com/shots/19858341-Financial-Mobile-IOS-App)

 # Flutter UI only clone Coding